charlesproye/murfy-cover-app/src/transform/readme.md

     Takes care of updating the "vehicle" table in the database.
     How: Concatenates all the fleet info dataframes into a single one and left merges models_info onto the result.
     Because of the extra steps performed on the fleet info, you *should* not use the output of the sub ETLs directly but the output of this main.
+    Import `fleet_info` from this module to get the fleet info dataframe: `from transform.fleet_info.main import fleet_info`.
+    Run it as a script to update the vehicle table in the database.
 -  **XX_processed_tss.py**:
     Input: Raw time series and fleet info.
     Output: A dataframe that contains processed data time series.